All Race Days entail 5K-12K trail runs (Subject To Change)

 After our tour, it’s time to head back to where it all began – Queenstown!
 And as we all know, no R2A is complete without a gigantic send off!
 Medals, announcements, photos, and even a weeklong race video all take place tonight.
 Big hugs, lots of smiling faces, and plenty of chatter about the adventures will embark on together next.

 Go home if you must, but we really don’t recommend it.
 You’ve come all this way!
 Explore more of the South Island or make your way up to the North Island through Wellington for some kayaking in the Bay of Islands.
-We hope you’ve had the absolute time of your life and we’ll see you at R2A 2022 in….?!
+We hope you’ve had the absolute time of your life and we hope to see you at another R2A soon!